 - Dollop the remaining 25g of peanut butter onto the top of the brownie and draw a knife through the patches of peanut butter to marble and give a feathered pattern on top of the gluten free peanut butter brownies.

-- Bake at 180C for 20-25 minutes for gluten free peanut butter brownies with a lovely squidgy centre – they will have a slight wobble to them when you take them out of the oven but you will see the top has begun to crack around the edges and the brownie will have risen slightly.
+- Bake at 180C for 20-25 minutes for gluten free peanut butter brownies with a lovely squidgy centre - they will have a slight wobble to them when you take them out of the oven but you will see the top has begun to crack around the edges and the brownie will have risen slightly.
 If the mix is still quite sloppy, pop them back in for another 5-10 minutes.
-I like these gluten free peanut butter brownies to be dense and fudgy and tend to leave them to set fully overnight (or for a couple of hours at least).
-If you prefer cakey brownies, you should cook for 35-40 minutes (but the fudgey ones are sooo much better).
+I like these gluten free peanut butter brownies to be dense and fudgy and tend to leave them to set fully overnight (or pop them in the fridge for an hour at least).
+If you prefer cakey brownies, you should cook for 35 minutes (but the fudgey ones are sooo much better).

 - Then when the gluten free peanut butter brownie has fully set you can remove from the tin and chop into chunks.
 YUM.